justcoded/just-image-optimizer/readme.txt

 == Frequently Asked Questions ==

+= My image optimization is always "0.00% saved" =

+* Please open plugin Settings page.
+It will check for plugin requirements on your server.
+* If you don't have any errors on Settings page, then please check logs.
+You should see that plugin try to optimize at least 1 attachment.
+* Next step is to check that Optimize request URL is accessible by Google Page Speed (just copy it and try to test it with the service).
+* If nothing help, please write to us on Github with screenshots of your Settings page, Log page and last Log details page.

 = Can I revert original images quality? =

 To revert original quality of the images, you can use [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) plugin.